gilligan-ees-4760/EES_4760_5760_website/content/overview.md

 science, ecology, economics, epidemiology, marketing, medicine, political science, public policy, robotics, sociology, transportation, and urban planning.

-Agent-based modeling is used to study how individual agents (which can represent people, animals, plants, cars, robots, or packets of information in a communications network) making simple decisions can produce complex and unexpected collective behavior through their interactions.
+Agent-based modeling is used to study how individual agents (which can represent a wide range of things, such as people, animals, plants, cars, robots, or packets of information in a communications network) that make simple decisions or execute simple behaviors, can produce complex and unexpected collective behavior through their interactions.
 Agent-based models have been used to investigate racial segregation in American cities, traffic jams, adaptation to global warming, disease outbreaks, inflammatory response to wound infections, ecosystem dynamics, impacts of changing land-use on tropical rain forests, political instability, and market penetration of home solar-energy systems.

 This course will provide an introduction to agent and individual-based modeling.
 You will learn how to design, program, and document agent-based computational